|

 - Controller 32: Attack striking force for finger

-- Controller 33: Damping force for the damper solenoid (Hub-board)
+- Controller 33: Attack duration for the damper solenoid (Hub-board)

-- Controller 34: Release time control for damper
+- Controller 34: Release time control (hold time)

 - Controller 42: String Vibrato (tuner board).